pelya/xrick-kaios/README.md

 To show a fullscreen advertisement, call sys_show_fullscreen_advertisement(), it should be accessible from somewhere in the app, like settings dialog.

-You will also need to modify publisher ID and app name in app/sys.js in getKaiAd().
+You will need to modify publisher ID and app name in app/sys.js in sys_fetch_new_advertisement().

-Netplay will likely never be added.
-WebRTC is hard.
+App name should also be changed in app/index.html.

 There is supposed to be a hidden API to use UDP sockets directly on KaiOS, without WebRTC wrappers: